jsapede/ohmigo-ha-pelletstove/README.md

 1. Ohmigo is set in "resistance mode"
 2. input a resistance value in the MQTT UI and see how the stove convert it to temperature value
-3. repeat the process over a large temperature scale
+3. repeat the process over a large temperature range

 ![image](https://github.com/user-attachments/assets/6cd6eb96-2fbc-4df2-883e-dad5ba858cf4)

 *NOTE : on my stove, only integer values of temperature are reported by the digital input/output.
-I slowly increment/decrement resistor value until a stable temperature level is reached and then take it as reference*
+I slowly increment/decrement resistance value until a stable temperature level is reached and then take it as reference*.

-Once temperature / resistance couples are set on a sufficient temperature range (0-50°C), build an interpolation using linear regression (using excel trend curves for example) :
+Once temperature / resistance couples are set on a sufficient temperature range (0-50°C), build a function ORI = f(OTI) using linear regression (using excel trend curves for example) :

 R<sub>ohm</sub> = f (T<sub>°C</sub>) = a * T<sup>2</sup> + b * T + c